metafacture/metafacture-tutorial/07_Processing_MARC.md

-TODO: Use a better MARC-Example.
+> TODO: Use a better MARC-Example.
 Perhaps? https://github.com/metafacture/metafacture-examples/blob/master/Swissbib-Extensions/MARC-CSV/input.xml for marcXML

-Day 9: Processing MARC with Catmandu
+Lesson 7: Processing MARC with Metafacture

 In the previous days we learned how we can use Metafacture to process structured data like JSON.
 Today we will use Metafacture to process MARC metadata records.
 In this process we will see that MARC can be processed using JSON paths.